Motion simulation of radio-labeled cells in whole-body positron emission tomography: Abstract

 \section{Abstract}

 Cell tracking is a subject of active research gathering great interest in medicine and biology.
 Positron emission tomography (PET) is well suited for tracking radio-labeled cells in vivo due to its exceptional sensitivity and whole-body capability.
-For validation, ground-truth data is desirable that realistically mimics the flow of cells in a clinical situation.
+For validation, ground-truth data are desirable that realistically mimic the flow of cells in a clinical situation.
 This study develops a workflow (CeFloPS) for simulating moving radio-labeled cells in a human phantom.
 From the XCAT phantom, the blood vessels are reduced to nodal networks along which cells can move and distribute to organs and tissues.
-The movement is directed by the blood flow which is calculated in each node using the Hagen-Poiseuille equation and Kirchhoff’s laws assuming laminar flow.
+The movement is directed by the blood flow, which is calculated in each node using the Hagen-Poiseuille equation and Kirchhoff’s laws assuming laminar flow.
 Organs are voxelized and movement of cells from artery entry to vein exit is generated via a biased 3D random walk.
-The probabilities of whether cells move or stay in tissues are derived from rate constants of physiologically based compartment modeling.
+The probabilities of cells moving or remaining in tissues are derived from rate constants of tracer kinetic-based compartment modeling.
 PET listmode data is generated using the Monte-Carlo simulation framework GATE based on the definition of a large-body PET scanner with cell paths as moving radioactive sources and the XCAT phantom providing attenuation data.
-From the flow simulation of 10000 cells, 100 sample cells were further processed by GATE and listmode data was reconstructed into images for comparison.
-As demonstrated by comparisons of simulated and reconstructed cell distributions, CeFloPS can realistically simulate the cell behavior of whole-body PET providing valuable data for development and validation of cell tracking algorithms.
+From the flow simulation of 100,000~cells, 100 sample cells were further processed by GATE and listmode data was reconstructed into images for comparison.
+As demonstrated by comparisons of simulated and reconstructed cell distributions, CeFloPS is capable of simulating cell behavior in whole-body PET.
+It achieves this simulation in a way that is anatomically and physiologically reasonable, thereby providing valuable data for the development and validation of cell tracking algorithms.